This article discusses Polish citizenship by descent, its benefits, and step-by-step application procedure.

-While countries like Ireland and Italy are well known for offering citizenship by descent to those with ancestors from those countries, Poland has – undeservedly – fallen under the radar.
+While countries like Ireland and Italy are well known for offering citizenship by descent to those with Irish and Italian ancestors, respectively, Poland has – undeservedly – fallen under the radar.

-It’s surprising because there are over 9 million US citizens who identify as Polish Americans.
-They could easily obtain a Polish passport if they wanted to.
+It’s surprising because there are nearly 10 million US citizens who identify as Polish Americans and can easily obtain a Polish passport if they wanted to.

-And that’s not to mention all the Poles who immigrated to Canada, Australia, and other countries way back when.
+And that’s not to mention all the Poles who immigrated to Canada, Australia, and other countries way back.

 Like any citizenship by descent, you will need to have patience as the process can easily take 1-2 years, and you may waste lots of time only to find out you don’t meet Poland’s strict standards.

-The paperwork can get a little tricky too: you’ll need to confirm your eligibility, collect documents (from your own country and from Poland), deal with all the bureaucracy, and file for citizenship alongside lawyers and agents on the ground.
+The paperwork can get a little tricky, too.
+You’ll need to confirm your eligibility, collect documents (from your own country and from Poland), deal with all the bureaucracy, and file for citizenship alongside lawyers and agents on the ground who are well aware of Polish citizenship law.
+Moreover, documents must be written or translated to the Polish language.

 Polish Citizenship by Descent

-The rules for claiming ancestral citizenship include the condition that your Polish ancestors left the country after Poland became an independent country in 1918.
-Basically, any ancestor born before the year 1899 is ineligible to qualify you for citizenship on the basis of the country’s citizenship laws of 1920.
+According to Polish law, the rules for claiming ancestral citizenship include the condition that your Polish ancestors left the country after Poland became an independent country in 1918.
+Basically, any ancestor born before the year 1899 is ineligible to qualify for citizenship on the basis of the country’s citizenship laws of 1920.

-That means you’ll have to use ancestors who were born in the 20th century.
+That means you’ll have to demonstrate ties to ancestors who were born in the 20th century.

-Poland is also less liberal in that it doesn’t count ethnic Polish ancestors as eligible for citizenship.
-This is different from some other ancestral citizenship programs, which state that anyone with ancestors from territory they currently control can be a citizen.
+Moreover, having ethnic Polish ancestors doesn’t necessarily qualify you for Polish citizenship.
+This is different from some other ancestral citizenship programs, which state that anyone with ancestors from the territory they currently control can be a citizen.

 Claiming a Polish passport isn’t easy.
-Like any citizenship by descent program, Poland’s government operates at a slow pace.
+Like any citizenship by descent program, the Polish government operates at a slow pace.

 Before claiming your second passport, you must first prove that you are eligible for Polish citizenship.
 This is done by sending a biography and filling out forms — all in Polish — to your local Polish embassy.